tas.gov.au - external site

 Proving your identity

-You do not need to prove your identity for processes that you can complete online.
+You do not need to prove your identity unless:

-If you bring copies of your original certificates they must be certified by a Commissioner for Declarations or a Justice of the Peace (JP).
+If you're unable to provide the original document, a copy must be certified by a Commissioner for Declarations or a Justice of the Peace (JP).

 • Australian passport

-• Australian Government issued ImmiCard showing your visa and/or migration status.
+• Australian Government issued ImmiCard (with a photo)

 • Current Australian driver licence, learner permit or provisional licence issued with a signature and photo and the same name as claimed